Last updated on January 12th, 2022 at 10:12 am

 Go right here and, in 0.6 miles, pull into the small parking area at the clearly signed University Falls Trailhead.

 On the western edge of Polk County, you will discover the impressive Valley of the Giants.
 This luscious forest, full of douglas-firs and a few large western hemlocks as well, is said to be one of the last groves of virgin timber in the Oregon Coast Range.
-Many of these trees are said to approach 500 years in age.
+Many of these trees are said to approach 500 years in age, and is easily one of the best and most popular Oregon Coast hikes.

 To Falls City from Portland: